Trump takes coronavirus test, extends travel ban to Britain, Ireland

 Economists say the impact of the outbreak on businesses could tip the U.S. economy into recession.

+Fed Chair Jerome Powell had “so far made a lot of bad decisions in my opinion,” Trump said, contrasting the Fed with the actions of European central banks that he said had been acting more aggressively.

+“I have the right to remove.
+I’m not doing that,” Trump said, referring to the Fed chair.

-Reporting by Brendan O'Brien in Chicago, Jan Wolfe in Washington and Barbara Goldberg in New York; Editing by Daniel Wallis
+Reporting by Brendan O'Brien in Chicago, Jan Wolfe, David Shepardson, Jeff Mason and Joel Schectman in Washington, and Barbara Goldberg in New York; Editing by Daniel Wallis